 We will sleep in Luz Saint Saveur at the base of another big climb – but that’s for tomorrow,

 Col du Tourmalet is, without doubt, the most mythic climb of the Pyrenees and one of the most famous in cycling.

 Today is a day to enjoy being part of the history of this mountain.

-Saint Lary Soulan is located in the heart of the Pyrenees, surrounded by mountains and a great number of different climbs.
-We will leave via the Col d’Azet, which has often been climbed in the Tour de France.
+Saint Lary Soulan is in the heart of the Pyrenees, surrounded by mountains and a good number of amazing climbs.
+No wonder the TDF visits this town nearly every year.

 From La Seu d’Urgell we ride through the Cadi Massif, lonely and scenic roads that will take us deep into this area of Catalonia.

-Leaving Girona via another popular easy climb, the Mare de Deu dels Angels, we will ride towards the Mediterranean sea.
+Leaving Girona via another popular and beautiful climb, the Mare de Deu dels Angels, we will ride towards the Mediterranean sea.